 Before you have been discharged home from the maternity unit the midwives will discuss your ongoing plan of care and arrange with you postnatal visits.
 We aim to offer all women a home visit in the postnatal period the next day after being discharged from hospital although we are currently unable to offer home visits at the weekend.
 We are unable to provide appointment times for home visits so please inform your midwife if you need to rearrange your home visit.

-A drop in service is run every day from Yeovil Hospital and there are also timed appointment slots available at the Balsam Centre in Wincanton every Friday from 9am-11pm.
+An appointment only postnatal service is run every day from Yeovil Hospital and there are also timed appointment slots available at the Balsam Centre in Wincanton every Friday from 9am-11pm.
 Please book these directly with the Balsam Centre as this is no longer a drop in service.

 Caring for your baby after leaving hospital – postnatal care